christopherseaman/nix/home-manager/docker/dockerfile-README.md

 # Optimized Code-Server Dockerfiles

-This directory contains multiple Dockerfile options for creating a code-server environment with development tools.
+This directory contains multiple Dockerfile options for creating a code-server environment with development tools on ARM64 architecture.
 Each option offers different trade-offs between convenience, image size, and flexibility.

 ## Available Options